woodcock3/lcc11-emails/src/emails/birth-confirmation.md

 Please arrive 10 minutes before your scheduled appointment; late arrival will mean that you will not be seen and your appointment will be rebooked.

 ## Bus Strikes
 Please note, there are bus strikes from 18th June onwards.
 This may affect travel times getting to your registars appointment.
-For more info see [https://wymetro.com/]( https://wymetro.com/).
+For more info see [West Yorkshire Metro]( https://wymetro.com/).

 ## Attendance
   - If you are married (or in a civil partnership) only one parent needs to attend